A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel few-shot segmentation method named SD-AANet.
-Our method differs significantly from existing methods in which we realize a novel combination of self distillation learning and small sample segmentation.
-To address the intra-class variation problem, we propose a self-distillation guided prototype module (SDPM) to extract intrinsic prototype, which can efficiently guide segmentation on query image.
+Our method significantly differs from existing methods by combining self-distillation, prototypical learning and affinity learning.
+To address the problem of large intra-class variation, we propose the self-distillation guided prototype module (SDPM) to extract intrinsic prototype, which can efficiently align the features of support and query.
 We further construct a supervised affinity attention module (SAAM) for generating high quality prior attention map of query image.
-Extensive experiments verify the performance superiority of our proposed method over the existing state-of-the-art few-shot segmentation methods on two standard benchmarks.
-Besides, future work may focus on utilizing self distillation to zero-shot segmentation task.
+Extensive experiments on two standard benchmarks verify the performance superiority of our method.
+Besides, future work may focus on utilizing self-distillation to zero-shot segmentation task.